 I graduated from New York University with $68,000 in student loan debt.
 I was nervous and scared.
-I had a few job opportunities, but nothing that would help me repay this enormous debt.
+I had a few job opportunities, but nothing that would help me deal with this enormous student debt.

 Of course, I knew I had to get my finances together, so I started using the Mint app to track my income, expenses, and debt.
 After seeing the numbers in black and white, I felt sick to my stomach.
 How could I have so much debt?
 How would I pay it off?